-The amazing, healing, balancing restorative properties of herbs and plants never cease to amaze me.
+The healing, balancing, and restorative properties of herbs and plants never cease to amaze me.
 I’m always researching botanical and herbal remedies to use on myself and for my clients.
+Today I’m focusing on the benefits of triphala, an herbal combination that tonifies, strengthens, and detoxifies the digestive system.

 I’ve long been interested in Ayurveda; one of my favorite sayings is a piece of Ayurvedic wisdom: Eat until you are eight parts full.
 So when I learned that, according to popular Ayurvedic folklore, triphala is able to care for internal organs like a mother would care for her children (No mother?
 Do not worry so long as you have Triphala, the saying goes) I decided to research further.